Best Synthetic Ice – What is it?

 On the other hand, surfaces can be much too hard and dull the blades very fast.
 These tend to be seen in older surfaces, and surfaces with no slip agent added to the resin.
 We often refer to these synthetic ice surfaces as, “dead cutting boards”.

 Achieving the right balance of hardness in synthetic ice leads to natural ice-like skating surfaces, that are not too hard or too soft on the blades.
-The best synthetic ice has the perfect hardness balance.
+The best synthetic ice has the perfect hardness balance and is incredible for synthetic ice skating.

 There are two main ways that synthetic ice panels are connected.
 These two methods are known as the “tongue and groove” and “dovetail” connections.

 The tongue and groove connection came first.
-In fact, this is how we connected our panels back in the late ’90’s.
-This connection is a lot more work for the end user and makes it very difficult to install and take apart.
+In fact, this is how we connected our panels back in the late ’90s.
+This connection is a lot more work for the user and makes it very difficult to install and take apart.

 This connection can also pose problems in larger spaces, as panels like to pull away from one another and don’t want to connect.

 With proper subflooring, this connection is seamless and will not trip skaters or stop pucks.
-The best synthetic ice surfaces are seamless!
+The best synthetic ice surfaces are ones that are absolutely seamless!

 - The best synthetic ice surfaces have glide in excess of 90% when compared to real ice